-Year after year, Johnny's customers call us to ask why our Rainbow Carrots are not "truly" rainbow, as they do not contain the color purple.
-Johnny's Vegetable Product Manager, Lauren Giroux explains, and offers some advice on how to achieve a more colorful bunch of carrots:
+Year upon year, Johnny's customers call to ask why our 'Rainbow' carrots are not "truly" rainbow, as they do not contain the color purple.
+Johnny's Director of Product Selection and Trialing Lauren Giroux explains, and offers some advice on how to achieve a more colorful bunch of carrots:

 " 'Rainbow' carrot is a single variety that has color segregation.
 This is good in the sense that all of the colors mature at the same time.
 The drawback is that the color variation is limited to oranges, creams, and yellows — no red or purple.

 "The reason we do not add seed from red or purple carrot varieties to 'Rainbow' is that the maturity dates of the different cultivars are different enough that the end result would be too variable.
-Where some roots would be mature others would not yet be ready, and by the time those were ready, the early roots would be over-mature or even bolted.
+When the first roots would be mature, others would not yet be ready, and by the time those were ready, the early roots would be over-mature or even bolted.
 (Once you notice signs of bolting, it is too late and quality has been compromised.
 The key is to avoid bolting pressure — a subject beyond the scope here, to be addressed separately.)

 "So how does one manage the colorful carrot bunch displays?
 This is best achieved through succession plantings of individual varieties.
 Plant the later varieties, or those with higher days to-maturity, a week or so earlier, and in a separate block from the 'Rainbow' variety.
 Then harvest both around the same time."

 Everyone loves carrot bunches, but another way to display carrots is loose, so people can mix and match their own.
-This will mitigate some of the variability of shape and size in your multicolor carrot harvest.
+This will make a virtue of the variability of shape and size in your multicolor carrot harvest.